joakibj/tswcalc/README.md

     grunt watch

-This will monitor changes to files in the `src` folder, compile (if needed), concatenate and uglify them.
+This will monitor changes to files in the `src` folder, compile (if needed) and concatenate them.

+To create a distribution in the `dist` folder:

+    grunt dist

 Open index.html to view.